-- (1) the project involves a regional solution that will lead to greater viability for one or more systems, or resolution of a consent order, or other system-wide improvement that will have substantial impact; - (2) a significant contribution of other funds; and - (3) the financial capability of the applicant.
+- the project involves a regional solution that will lead to greater viability for one or more systems, or resolution of a consent order, or other system-wide improvement that will have substantial impact; - (2) a significant contribution of other funds; and - (3) the financial capability of the applicant.

-RIA reserves the right to limit multiple grants in excess of \$1,000,000 in order to ensure a more equitable distribution of funds.
+RIA reserves the right to limit multiple grants in excess of \$1,500,000 in order to ensure a more equitable distribution of funds.
 Consult an RIA grant manager for assistance before making such a request.

+Eligible Activities

-Eligible Activities: Construction, upgrades, improvements or extensions of publicly-owned water, wastewater or stormwater drainage facilities.
+Construction, upgrades, improvements or extensions of publicly owned water, wastewater or stormwater drainage facilities.

+Priorities

-Priorities: Applicants must address the severity of the need and provide supporting documentation which quantifies the frequency of the problem and the number of customers impacted.
+Applicants must address the severity of the need and provide supporting documentation which quantifies the frequency of the problem and the number of customers impacted.
 Priority consideration will be given to projects based on a comparative analysis of the documentation in the following relative order.

-- (1) Projects that implement a new regional or integrated solution in order to achieve long-term viability for one or more systems. - (2) Projects that address water quality issues identified in US Environmental Protection Agency (EPA) or SC Department of Health and Environmental Control (DHEC) consent orders or unsatisfactory ratings or emergency projects that will resolve an imminent public health or environmental threat that has become critical in the past six months. - (3) Projects that address other health and environmental issues, including violations identified in DHEC sanitary surveys or compliance evaluation inspections, and projects that address serious stormwater problems contributing to greater resiliency and storm protection. - (4) Projects that improve aging infrastructure that has reached the end of its useful life or is in severely deteriorating condition and negatively impacting the system, or other projects that improve services and capacity for existing and future customers.
+- (1) Projects that implement a new regional or integrated solution to achieve long-term viability for one or more systems. - (2) Projects that address water quality issues identified in US Environmental Protection Agency (EPA) or SC Department of Health and Environmental Control (DHEC) consent orders or unsatisfactory ratings or emergency projects that will resolve an imminent public health or environmental threat that has become critical in the past six months.
+Stormwater drainage projects that will resolve a recent public health and safety threat creating greater resiliency. - (3) Projects that address other health and environmental issues, including violations identified in DHEC sanitary surveys or compliance evaluation inspections, and projects that address documented stormwater problems where there are no existing drainage structures to collect and manage water flow. - (4) Projects that improve aging infrastructure that has reached the end of its useful life or is in severely deteriorating condition and negatively impacting the system, or other projects that improve services and capacity for existing and future customers.
+This includes improvements to existing stormwater management structures or stream restoration to increase capacity and improve storm protection.